JuliaDocs/DemoCards.jl/docs/src/index.md

 * magically generate an index page for all demos.
 * minimal configuration.
 * all demos can be tested by CI.
+* support demos in markdown and julia format.

 ## Manual Outline